 Students will consider how culture can transcend country boundaries.
 They will also express their preferences with justification on a range of sources and content and discover each other's cultures and family habits.

 Students will express their opinions and find commonalities with other individuals, groups and cultures.

 This unit will develop what pupils can say about their lives and their likes/dislikes and expand their transactional language in context of buying food at a market.
 They will revise the present and near future tenses and continue to practise the perfect tense.
 Pupils learn about festivals and celebrations in the Francophone world and they are introduced to traditional French cuisine.

 Students will be assessed on Listening, Reading, Writing and Translation.
 The assessment will mainly include structures and vocabulary from the current unit, but also recall on prior knowledge.

-Students will share their experiences of travelling and of other countries and cultures.
+Students will share their experiences and explore those of other countries and cultures.
 This is an ideal way to further encourage conversation and develop vocabulary.

 I think that

 Normally, I wear...